markved/SPFxKendoUI/README.md

 * dist/* - the bundled script, along with other resources
 * deploy/* - all resources which should be uploaded to a CDN.

-### Build options
+### Running on localhost

-gulp clean - TODO
+gulp serve

-gulp test - TODO
+### Deploying on SharePoint site
-gulp serve - TODO
+gulp bundle --ship
-gulp bundle - TODO
+gulp package-solution --ship

-gulp package-solution - TODO
+Very Important: If you don't have Office 365 CDN or Azure CDN setup for deploying package files, then follow my blog article on tips of how to deploy those in a SharePoint library